Valtteri Filppula: Genève-Servette HC (2021–2024)

 On 24 August 2021, Filppula joined Genève-Servette HC of the National League (NL) on a one-year deal for the 2021–22 season.
 Flippula won the 2023 National League Championship with the team.

 Return to Jokerit (2024–2025)

 In August 2024, Filppula returned to Jokerit with a one-year contract.
 At the same time, he became one of the owners of the club and announced that he would receive no salary for the season.
 Filppula was also named the team captain.

 On 31 March 2025, Filppula and Jokerit were crowned champions of the 2024-25 Mestis season in the second tier of the Finnish hockey league.
 One month later, on 29 April, the 41-year-old forward announced his retirement from hockey.

+On 10 January 2026, Filppula's number 51 was retired by his last club Jokerit.

 International play

 Filppula was named captain of Finland at the World under-18 Championships in Slovakia in 2002.
 At the 2004 World Junior Ice Hockey Championships, he scored four goals and five assists in seven games to be selected as a tournament all-star.
 He was selected to play for Finland at the 2010 Winter Olympics, which eventually resulted in a bronze medal win over Slovakia.
 He scored the empty net goal in the 5–3 win.

 On 7 January 2014, Filppula was named to the team Finland roster for the 2014 Winter Olympics in Sochi.
 On 6 February 2014, Filppula suffered an ankle injury in Tampa Bay's 4–1 loss to the Toronto Maple Leafs.
 The injury was diagnosed as a non-displaced fracture and he was expected to miss at least three weeks, forcing him to miss the Olympics.

 On 2 March 2016, Finland named Filppula to its 2016 World Cup of Hockey roster.
 He scored Finland's only goal of the tournament in the game against North America.

 Filppula served as captain of the gold medal-winning 2022 Finnish Olympic team and the gold medal-winning 2022 IIHF World Championship team.
 He was also honored as a flag bearer for the Parade of Nations at the Olympic opening ceremony.

 With his wins in 2022, Filppula became the first Finnish player and 30th overall to enter the Triple Gold Club.